DrDEXT3R/DrDEXT3R.github.io/_posts/2019-08-31-creating-custom-runtime-image.md

     <img alt="result" src="/assets/images/blog/creating-custom-runtime-image/jdeps2.png">
 </div>

-We can generate a runtime image now.
-To do this we have to:
+You can generate a runtime image now.
+To do this you have to:
 - put all displayed dependencies after *"add-modules"* (including *javafx.controls, javafx.swing, javafx.fxml*);
 - copy all jmod files from JavaFX SDK *("Java\javafx-sdk-11.0.2\lib\javafx-jmods-11.0.2")* to JDK directory *("Java\jdk-11.0.2\jmods")*.
 For <sup>[1]</sup> this is unnecessary.